- MATERIALS ACCEPTED

 - Place the roll-cart(s) with the arrows on the lid pointing towards the public roadway.
 If there is a curb, the wheels should be pushed against it.

 - Your roll-cart should not be within 3 feet of cars, other roll-carts, mailboxes, trees or other objects that will prevent the automated arm from being able to access your container.
+During heavy snow events, please make sure your roll-cart is not placed behind berms.
+During these times, place your roll-cart at the end of your driveway for collection where you have cleared the snow.

 Do not exceed the load rating of the roll-cart.
 Materials should not be packed down, but placed loosely in the cart.
 Roll-carts will not empty properly when packed tightly.
 It is not required or encouraged to fully fill roll-carts each week.